dliang5299/MIDS-207-Final-Project/README.md

 ## Recommendations

 We strongly suggest using Google Colab to execute the notebook and leveraging a TPU environment for running the code, especially if you plan to train the models yourself.
-# NBA Game Point Spread Prediction

-## Purpose

-This project aims to build a machine learning pipeline to predict the point spread for NBA games.
-Detailed presentations outlining the project's motivation and baseline models are available in the "Baseline PPT: Predicting NBA Game Point Spread.pptx" file and the final presentation file.

 ## Data